-Bay County is the latest region to be addressed with a RWSP.
-The coastal area in the vicinity of Panama City Beach is an Area of Special Concern due to historic salt water intrusion in the upper portion of the Floridan Aquifer.
+The coastal area in the vicinity of Panama City Beach is an Area of Special Concern due to historic saltwater intrusion in the upper portion of the Floridan Aquifer.
 While coastal ground water withdrawals have largely been replaced by surface water from Deer Point Lake Reservoir, there remain concerns about the long-term sustainability of water supply resources within the region.
 Public supply water use in Region III is currently projected to nearly double from 28.92 MGD in 2005 to 56.94 MGD in 2030.
-This represents approximately 44 percent of the total 2030 projected demand within the region.
+Public supply represents approximately 56 percent of the total 2030 projected demand within the region.

-In February 2008, the Governing Board directed staff to develop a RWSP for Region III that would diversify long-term public supply, drought-proof the region, and minimize vulnerability of the Deer Point Lake Reservoir to hurricane storm surge.
+In February 2008, the Governing Board directed staff to develop a RWSP for Region III that would diversify long-term public supply, drought-proof the region, and minimize vulnerability of Deer Point Lake Reservoir to hurricane storm surge.
 The Governing Board approved the Region III RWSP in August 2008 (NWFWMD 2008b).